stitchdata/docs/_integration-schemas/codat/v1/invoices.md

       - name: "unitAmount"
         type: "number"
         description: "The price of each unit of goods or services."

-  - name: "modifiedDate"
-    type: "date-time"
-    description: "The time the invoice was last modified."

   - name: "paidOnDate"
     type: "date-time"